siheming/mspypeline/doc/source/settings_and_configuration.rst

 ***************

 | Should the naming convention deviate from the expected standard, it is possible to subsequently correct the sample
-  naming with a provided sample mapping so that samples translate to a proper analysis design.
+  naming with a provided sample mapping file so that samples translate to a proper analysis design.
 Some examples for potential reasons for naming convention violation are given in the table below.
 | If the naming convention is violated a sample mapping can be provided manually or by using the default file.